a-scollin/boulders/README.md

 Navigate to the WindowsVerf folder you downloaded using :

->>cd C:\path\to\WindowsVerf
+> cd C:\path\to\WindowsVerf

 Then change the source by entering this command :

->>\env\Scripts\activate
+> \env\Scripts\activate

 Then just run the flag.py file :

->>python flag.py
+> python flag.py

 ---

-The program itself has instructions on usage.
+The app itself has instructions on usage.
 If you run into any problems whilst using the virtualenv's install [python3](https://www.python.org/downloads/) and the requirements.txt as shown above and try again; any other problems don't hesitate to contact me at andrewscollin@hotmail.co.uk